 Tips For Traveling to Aspen During Winter

 The Aspen-Pitkin County Airport (ASE) accommodates flights on American Airlines, Delta, and United.
-This winter there will be nonstop flights from nine cities – the most ever in the history of the Aspen Airport.
+This winter there will be nonstop flights from ten cities – the most ever in the history of the Aspen Airport.
 All three airline partners are making operational reliability a very high priority, but there will always be times when the airlines cannot get guests to their destination according to their original plans.
 This is especially true when flying in and out of ASE during the winter season.
 With the holidays and winter upon us, we would like to suggest the following preparations for getting to Aspen this winter season:

 - Make certain the airline has your contact information (e-mail address and mobile phone number).
 This is easy to do at online check-in.
 That way you will be notified of flight irregularities the instant they are known (possibly before you hear a gate announcement or see the information on an airport flight information display).